taichi-dev/taichi_benchmark/suites/n_body/README.md

 ```

 Taichi internally handles the loop decompositions and index permutations according to the block statements in field definitions.
 There are no changes in the `bodyForce` function.
-If you are unformaliar with the usage, please refer to our document [Fields (Advanced)](https://docs.taichi.graphics/lang/articles/advanced/layout).
+If you are unfamiliar with the usage, please refer to our document [Fields (Advanced)](https://docs.taichi.graphics/lang/articles/advanced/layout).

 #### Partial Unrolling